jjdaurora/coding-log/README.md

 # coding-log
 A public log of my progress as a developer in 2018.

+## 7-9 Feb 2018
+_projects:_
+-[ORM]

+_topics:_ Building a basic to-do app using my first ORM model

+_progress:_ Figured out how to set up my directories correctly and build the data models I want.
+This really is not easy -- I enjoy the structure and documentation offered by Sequelize -- but it's part of the journey of being a wbe developer!
+Check out the repo here: (https://github.com/jjdaurora/burger).

 ## 6 Feb 2018
 _projects:_
 -[Express FriendFinder App]